AlexBarthGlobal/tempo-music-player/README.md

 <h2>Contributions</h2>
 <p>Feel free to reach out to me at Alex@Alexbarthglobal.com if you have any suggestions or contributions you would like to make.</p>

+<h2>Music Licensing</h2>
+<p>The license for all of the music on Tempo has been purchased from https://artlist.io/